wohaco/despace/venera_4.md

 <p style="page-break-after:always"> </p>

 ## Mission
 In 1967 it was the first successful spacecraft to perform in-place analysis of the environment of another planet.
 Venera 4 provided the first chemical analysis of the Venusian atmosphere ([EVN‑014](venus.md)), showing it to be primarily carbon dioxide with a few percent of nitrogen and below one percent of oxygen and water vapors ([EVN‑077](venus.md)).
-While entering the atmosphere it became the first spacecraft to survive entry into another planet's atmosphere.
+While entering the atmosphere it became the first spacecraft to survive entry into another planet’s atmosphere.
 The spacecraft detected a weak magnetic field ([EVN‑028](venus.md)) and no radiation field.
 The outer atmospheric layer contained very little hydrogen and no atomic oxygen ([EVN‑014](venus.md), [EVN‑077](venus.md)).
 The spacecraft sent the first direct measurements proving that Venus was extremely hot, that its atmosphere was far denser than expected ([EVN‑001](venus.md)), and that it had lost most of its water long ago.

 Venera 4 was launched on 12 June by a Molniya-M carrier rocket flying from the Baikonur Cosmodrome.
 A course correction was performed on 29 July when it was 12 million km away from Earth; otherwise the spacecraft would have missed Venus.
 Although two such corrections had been planned, the first one was accurate enough and therefore the second correction was canceled.
 On 18 October 1967, the spacecraft entered the Venusian atmosphere with an estimated landing place near 19°N 38°E.